Complete rules

 2. Either a Princess or a Prince (whichever was not chosen in the Assembly) is placed on an empty square by the First Ally within her Kingdom.
 In the very unlikely event of an empty square being unavailable, the piece can be placed anywhere in Neutral Territory.

-4. The placement of pieces (as set out in 2 & 3 above) completes the Conquest move by the First Ally and takes effect before any other player moves.
+4. The placement of pieces (as set out in 2 & 3 above) completes the Conquest move by the First Conqueror and takes effect before any other player moves.
 No other pieces may be moved or placed on the board at this time.

 6. The move sequence is unchanged.
 For example, if Red and White are joined in an Unstable Alliance by Red conquering White, then Yellow will play next (immediately after Red's Conquest of White), followed by Black, White, Red and Yellow again.